RehanSaeed/rehansaeed.github.io/content/posts/2021/open-telemetry-for-net/index.md

   - "Distributed Tracing"
   - "Span"
   - "Activity"
+  - "Cloud Native Computing Foundation (CNCF)"
 ---

 Open Telemetry is an open source specification, tools and SDK's used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces).
-[Open Telemetry](https://opentelemetry.io/) is backed by the [Cloud Native Computing Foundation](https://www.cncf.io/webinars/fundamentals-of-opentelemetry/) which backs a mind boggling array of popular open source projects.
-The SDK's support all the major programming languages including C# and ASP.NET.
+[Open Telemetry](https://opentelemetry.io/) is backed by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/webinars/fundamentals-of-opentelemetry/) which backs a mind boggling array of popular open source projects.
+It's worth looking at the [CNCF Landscape](https://landscape.cncf.io/) to see what I really mean.
+The SDK's support all the major programming languages including C# and ASP.NET Core.

 In this post, I'm going to discuss what Open Telemetry is all about, why you'd want to use it and how to use it with .NET specifically.
 With a typical application there are three sets of data that you usually want to record: metrics, logs and traces.
+Lets start by discussing what they are.

+## Logging

-- **Logging** - Provides insight into application-specific messages emitted by processes.
+Provides insight into application-specific messages emitted by processes.
 In a .NET application, Open Telemetry support can easily be added if you use `ILogger` for logging which lives in the `Microsoft.Extensions.Logging` NuGet package.
 You'd typically already use this if you're building an ASP.NET Core application.

+## Metrics

-- **Metrics** - Provide quantitative information about processes running inside the system, including counters, gauges, and histograms.
+Provide quantitative information about processes running inside the system, including counters, gauges, and histograms.
 Support for metrics in Open Telemetry is still under development and being finalised at the time of writing.
 Examples of metrics are:
 - Percentage CPU usage.
 - Bytes of memory used.
 - Number of HTTP requests.

+## Tracing

-- **Tracing** - Also known as distributed tracing, this records the start and end times for individual operations alongside any ancillary data relevant to the operation.
-An example of this is recording a trace of a HTTP request in ASP.NET.
-You might record the start and end time of the request and response and the ancillary data would be the HTTP method, scheme, URL etc. If your ASP.NET application makes any database calls or HTTP requests to external API's these could also be recorded.
-If these external databases and API's which are in totally separate processes also record Open Telemetry tracing, then it's possible to follow a trace of a HTTP request from a client, down to your API, down to a database and all the way back again.
-This allows you to get a deep understanding of where the time is being spent or if there is an exception, where the error is occurring.
+Also known as distributed tracing, this records the start and end times for individual operations alongside any ancillary data relevant to the operation.
+An example of this is recording a trace of a HTTP request in ASP.NET Core.
+You might record the start and end time of a request/response and the ancillary data would be the HTTP method, scheme, URL etc.

+If an ASP.NET Core application makes database calls and HTTP requests to external API's these could also be recorded if the database and API's which are in totally separate processes also support recording Open Telemetry tracing.
+It's possible to follow the trace of a HTTP request from a client, down to your API, down to a database and all the way back again.
+This allows you to get a deep understanding of where the time is being spent or if there is an exception, where it is occurring.

 # Jaeger